 TcMenu resistive touch screen input plugin supports four wire resistive touch devices that are often fitted in front of color TFT displays.
 This plugin requires two ADC analog inputs, but note that all pins must be output capable.
 The connectors are often referred to as X+, X-, Y+ and Y-.
 In all cases X- and Y+ must be connected to ADC (analog input) capable pins.

 You should note that this plugin can only be used with display renderers based on core graphical renderer, as of 2.0 this will be nearly all renderers.
+You can also read the IoAbstraction touch screen documentation as this support is based on that.

 First, ensure your menu structure is saved and then choose Code -> Generate Code from the menu.
 Once the code generation dialog appears, you can click on the image below the input plugin selection, and you’ll see the two below options in the list: